DeNederlandscheBank/nafigator/README.rst

 - naf_version: 'v3' or 'v3.1'
 - dtd_validation: True or False (default = False)
 - params: dictionary with parameters (default = {})
-- nlp: custom made pipeline object from spacy or stanza (default = None)
+- nlp: custom made pipeline object from spacy or stanza (default = None) for pretokenized data

 The returning object, doc, is a NafDocument from which layers can be accessed.
+For example:

+nlp = stanza.Pipeline(
+        lang='en',
+        processors='tokenize, lemma',
+        tokenize_pretokenized=True,
+        download_method=None,
+        verbose=False
+        )

 Get the document and processors metadata via::